iulianraduat/digital-digit/README.md

 ### 1.1.1

-- Updated packages
+- Updated the packages
 - Moved from npm to yarn

 ### 1.1.2

-- Updated packages
+- Updated the packages

 ### 1.1.3

-- Updated packages
+- Updated the packages

 ### 1.1.4